-The City of Chicago enlisted the help of EEA and other designers as part of a resurgence to develop residential communities on the near west, south and north sides.
-What began in the 1990s has recently taken off and continues to be a strong market for residential developers.
+The City of Chicago enlisted the help of Eriksson Engineering Associates Ltd. (EEA) and other designers as part of a resurgence to develop residential communities on the near west, south, and north sides.

-The Kinzie Park development was a partnership between the Enterprise Companies and the Habitat Company to provide 83 town home units, one mid-rise building with 53 units and one high-rise building with more than 100 units on approximately 6.5 acres.
-The site is located on the west side of the North Branch of the Chicago River, between Kinzie Street and Grand Avenue.
+The Kinzie Park development was a partnership between the Enterprise Companies and the Habitat Company to provide 83 townhome units, one mid-rise building with 53 units, and one high-rise building with more than 100 units on approximately 6.5 acres.
+The site, located on the west side of the North Branch of the Chicago River, between Kinzie Street and Grand Avenue.

 At a time when stormwater detention was required for all developments, this project was among the first to be exempted from the detention requirement due to its location along the river.
-After meeting several times with the Department of Sewers, EEA was able to convince the Department that detention would not be required and instead could be discharged directly into the river without overburdening their local combined system.
+After meeting several times with the Department of Sewers, EEA convinced the Department that detention would not be required and instead could be discharged directly into the river without overburdening their local combined system.